MerginMaps/docs/src/howto/project/selective_sync/index.md

 ![Example](./selective-sync.png)

-Another advantage is a significant reduction of synchronization time.
+Another advantage is a significant reduction of synchronisation time.

 ## How to set up selective sync